Connect with us

 I’m an astronomer who studies and has written about cosmology, black holes, exoplanets and life in the universe.
 I’m also on the advisory council for an international group that strategizes how to communicate with an extraterrestrial civilization should the need ever arise.

-While the hearings brought attention to UAPs and could to more reporting from people who work in the military and aviation, the testimonies did not produce evidence to fundamentally change the understanding of UAPs.
+While the hearings brought attention to UAPs and could lead to more reporting from people who work in the military and aviation, the testimonies did not produce evidence to fundamentally change the understanding of UAPs.

 A close-up shot of a blue striped suit and pink tie with a rectangular pin that has a UFO on it and the words 'I still want to believe'